 Is the air quality good in China?

-As of January 22, 2026, air quality in China remains poor, with major cities experiencing "unhealthy," to "very unhealthy," levels and high PM2.5 concentrations, posing serious health risks to residents, especially children and the elderly.
+As of February 11, 2026, air quality in China remains poor, with major cities experiencing air quality in the "unhealthy" range and high PM2.5 concentrations, posing serious health risks to residents, especially children and the elderly.

-By 2:30 PM (China Standard Time), many urban centers have recorded AQI readings above 200, prompting health warnings.
+By 3:00 AM (Pacific Standard Time), several urban centers have recorded AQI readings above 150, prompting health warnings.
 Residents are advised to limit outdoor activity, keep windows closed, wear masks when outside, and use air purifiers indoors.

 While conditions remain poor, China’s average PM2.5 concentration in 2024 was 31 µg/m3, equivalent to an AQI of 90, classified as "moderate".
 This level is nearly 6.2 times higher than the WHO annual guideline of 5 µg/m3, placing China among the world’s 25 most polluted countries in 2024.